lalithmanokar/cloud-sf-extension-cap-sample/README.md

 ## How to Obtain Support

-In case you find a bug, or you need additional support, please open an issue here in GitHub.
+In case you find a bug, or you need additional support, please open an issue [here](https://github.com/SAP-samples/cloud-sf-extension-cap-sample/issues/new) in GitHub.

+## To-Do (upcoming changes)

+None

+## License

+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under SAP Sample Code License Agreement, except as noted otherwise in the [LICENSE](/LICENSE) file.